-Awarding people for high merits for the state has been noble tradition for many centuries.
-Even the most revolutionary countries like Unites States of America and the Soviet Union have and had the most complex system of state awards.
+Awarding people for high merits of the state has been a noble tradition for many centuries.
+Even the most revolutionary countries like United States of America and the Soviet Union have and had the most complex system of state awards.

-Latvia is no stranger for Orders and Medals and since its foundation it introduced many notable state awards.
-First award was the Order of Lāčplēsis (Bear Slayer) named after Latvian epic war hero.
-The order was founded in 11 November 1919 the day when Latvian army fought the battle of Riga.
+Latvia is no stranger for Orders and Medals and since its foundation it has introduced many notable state awards.
+The first award was the Order of Lāčplēsis (Bear Slayer) named after the Latvian epic war hero.
+The order was founded on November 11 1919 the day when the Latvian army fought the battle of Riga.
 Only after complete liberation of Latvia at 18 September 1920 the requirements for the order were made.
-The order was to be awarded only for war merits and only for those who served the duty with act of valor for honor and glory of Latvia.
-The order recipients were members of the Latvian Army, the members of former Latvian rifleman corps and foreigners who took part in the War of Freedom.
+The order was to be awarded only for war merits and only for those who served the duty to act of valor for the honor and glory of Latvia.
+The other recipients were members of the Latvian Army, the members of the former Latvian rifleman corps and foreigners who took part in the War of Freedom.
 The Order statutes included 62 points and the questions of awarding were decided by the Council of the Order of Lāčplēsis.

-In 1938 a new military decoration was founded the Order of Viesturs named after ancient Latvian war leader.
-The order has five classes and thee class decorations of honor.
+In 1938 a new military decoration was founded the Order of Viesturs named after the ancient Latvian war leader.
+The order has five classes and three class decorations of honor.
 It’s a rare award because it was only awarded few times from 1938 to 1940.
 The first class was given to six Latvian army generals.
 Including J. Balodis, K, Berķis and J. Kurelis.
-The second class was given to 28 people, third to 126, fourth to 390 and fifth to 701 persons.
+The second class was given to 28 people, third in 126, fourth in 390 and fifth to 701 persons.

 There were also many medals.
 The Latvian Liberation War Commemorative badge was given to all who served duty during the war of liberation.
 In 1928 during the celebration of 10th anniversary the Commemorative medal was given to persons who took part in the battles.